25th August 2020

 As part of our upgrade programme, we have also reconfigured our site, moving offices to a new location on the same campus, in order to create additional manufacturing space.
 Because we’re based in Birmingham’s iconic Fort Dunlop building, we have a direct line of sight to the facility, helping us ensure a strong and seamless operation.

 Our Managing Director, Ian McMurray, said: “During our annual summer shutdown, we’ve been able to put the finishing touches to this stage of our plan to upgrade our facility.
-We’ve moved some offices to another site and given our core facility over to manufacturing, with a host of new state of the art process equipment brought in and a full-scale reconfiguration which streamlines our processes and strengthens our capabilities.”
+We’ve moved some offices to another site and given our core facility over to manufacturing, with a host of new state-of-the-art process equipment brought in and a full-scale reconfiguration which streamlines our processes and strengthens our capabilities.”

 If you need supply chain support to help you continue to deliver key services and projects, get in touch.